 Design a Home Blueprint Together

-Whether you will be getting married and moving into a big house, or continuing to live in the same small shared apartment, you and your spouse-to-be deserve the chance to rearrange some furniture in honor of this big occasion!
-Find some pieces of graph paper, some scissors and pens, and draw up a schematic for your house.
+Whether you will be getting married and moving into a big house or continuing to live in the same small apartment, you and your spouse-to-be deserve the chance to rearrange some furniture in honor of this big occasion.
+Find some pieces of graph paper, scissors, and pens, and draw up a schematic for your house.
 It can be fun to make little cut-out versions of the furniture you have together, as well as any potential furniture you are considering buying together.
 New sofa, anyone?

 What’s nice about this little daydream session is that it gives you a chance to “rearrange the furniture” without actually sweating it out as you lug the dresser around the bedroom.
 It also gives you both some practice with compromise.
 If you haven’t been living together before, you get a chance to think about what furniture from each of your current homes will make it into the final version of your home together.